Elon Law scholar reelected to UNIDROIT

 Professor Henry Gabriel will continue his service to an intergovernmental organization based in Rome that aims to modernize and coordinate international commercial law.

-Professor Henry Gabriel has been reelected to five-year term on the Governing Council of the International Institute for the Unification of Private Law.
+Professor Henry Gabriel has been reelected to a five-year term on the Governing Council of the International Institute for the Unification of Private Law.

 Founded in 1926, UNIDROIT is an intergovernmental organization based in Rome with 63 member countries, including the United States.
 UNIDROIT studies needs and methods for modernizing, harmonizing and coordinating private and, in particular, commercial law as between states and groups of states, and to formulate uniform law instruments, principles and rules to achieve those objectives.